dankfred/saab93-openauto-integration/README.md

    You should be able to see the incoming serial messages from the microcontroller.
 **Note:** the script needs to run as super-user in order for it to work.

-Making the script start when the pi:
+Making the script start when the pi boots:
 There are many ways of doing this, I'm using the `/etc/rc.local` approach.
  - Open `/etc/rc.local`
  - Add to the end: `sudo /usr/bin/python3 /var/canbus.py &`